 Our students focus on producing their own work in all three years of the major, both individually and in collaboration with their peers, while learning the most up-to-date equipment and technology and choosing internships with local production companies.
 The curriculum fosters the imagination of our students, while aiding in the discovery of how their work fits into the larger context of creative industry and art practice.

 Students learn all stages of production, from concept to visual design – from directing to editing, and they experiment with the expanded platforms of digital media.
 Students are exposed to a wide range of historical works, and to contemporary discourse on media theory and practice.
-In addition, the longstanding MassArt Film Society, a renowned screening series started in the late 70’s, programmed by professor Saul Levine, provides weekly screenings of films and video art, and is often followed by a live discussion with the artist.

 • Film Lighting Studio with professional lighting and grip equipment